Frequently Asked Questions

 How can you justify charging so much?

 People who pay me for work buy not only my time but also the right to draw on my experience and skills.
-These include: over two decades of experience as a commissioned researcher; 12 years of work experience across all three sectors; three research degrees; several published books on research methods; teaching at universities around the world since 2008.
+These include: 12 years of work experience across all three sectors; over 25 years of experience as a commissioned researcher; three research degrees; almost 15 years of work as an independent scholar; several published books on research methods and ethics; teaching at universities around the world since 2008.

 Do you charge for everything?